videlalvaro/closerl/README.md

     erl -sname a

+Start the Clojure REPL

-Then at the Clojure repl:
+Then at the Clojure REPL:

     (use 'closerl.core)